onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 If there's no fuse in the power supply line, the diode will actually probably survive just fine.
-A [1N5817 Schottky diode][1n5817] has a maximum reverse voltage of 20 volts, which is about 5 volts more than what you should feed a NorCal 40A.
+A [1N5817 Schottky diode][1n5817] has a maximum reverse voltage of 20 volts, which is about 8 volts more than what we'll get out of our battery pack.

 The fact that it's a Schottky diode means that the forward voltage drop will be low compared to other types of diodes.
 At three amps, the 1N5817 has a